Written by: Gillian Jones-Williams, Senior Level Executive Contributor

 By promoting a coaching culture, organisations can not only enhance engagement and productivity but also create an environment where every team member feels valued, heard, and a true sense of belonging.
 Inclusivity is not just about numbers; it's about making every individual a vital part of the organisation's success.
 Managers, need to adopt the mindset of taking responsibility for fostering this culture of inclusion, ensuring that no one is left behind in their pursuit of growth and development.

 Gillian Jones-Williams, Senior Level Executive Contributor Brainz Magazine

-Gillian founded the RISE Women’s Development Programme, which is delivered both in the UK and the Middle East, and Saudi and is her absolute passion.
-Emerge deliver coaching for women at all stages of their life and career, including maternity and menopause.
+Gillian founded the RISE Women’s Development Programme which is delivered both in the UK and the Middle East, and Saudi and is her absolute passion.

 If you want to know more about our Diversity and Inclusion solutions please get in touch.
 We are working with many organisations on their Diversity and Inclusion interventions, strategies, policies and programmes.
 For more information contact us at 01329 820580 or via email@example.com